Is Justin Vivian Bond Trans?

 Gaining fame wasn’t an overnight journey for the Hagerstown, Maryland native.
 Their career took off in San Francisco, where they were involved in a variety of independent theater and film productions.
 Their move to New York City marked a significant turning point.
 Here, they co-created the character of Kiki DuRane, an aging, alcoholic, female lounge singer, as part of the performance duo Kiki and Herb.
 This duo quickly garnered a cult following and toured worldwide, even gracing Broadway with their performances.

-Take a Look Also: Is Aubrey O'Day Trans?
+Take a Look Also: Is Demi Lovato Trans?

 Beyond this, they are known for solo shows like “Mx America”, where they delve into the concept of an “American” identity through the lens of their own experiences as a transgender individual.
 Their discography includes two albums, “Dendrophile” and “Silver Wells”.
 They have used their platform to advocate for transgender rights, sharing their personal experiences through extensive writings.